-Not only will you be able to make tasty meals, you can get vitamins and minerals from herbs and spices.
+Not only will you be able to make tasty meals, but you can also get vitamins and minerals from herbs and spices.
 Many spices, including wasabi, can even protect against bacterial infections.

 10. Dried Beans

-Any kind of bean you can think of—black beans, garbanzo (chick peas), pinto beans, lima beans, edamame—contain healthy amounts of protein, fiber, amino acids, essential vitamins, and much more.
+Any kind of bean you can think of—black beans, garbanzo (chickpeas), pinto beans, lima beans, edamame—contains healthy amounts of protein, fiber, amino acids, essential vitamins, and much more.

 Dried beans will usually need to be soaked for several hours before they are soft enough to eat, but once you have them ready to go, you can make anything your heart desires, from soups to burger patties.
 It is also a wonderful way to feed a group of people at one time.